clld/clld.github.io/_posts/2015-02-03-open-source-research-data.md

-What GitHub and the pull request have done for open source software development is simply too good to lose out on when it comes to research data curation: They created a global community around a
+What GitHub and the pull request have done for open source software development is simply too good to lose out on when it comes to research data curation: They created a global community around a:

-- a <a href="http://git-scm.com/"><i class="icon-share">&nbsp;</i>tool</a> and
+- <a href="http://git-scm.com/"><i class="icon-share">&nbsp;</i>tool</a> and
-- a <a href="https://gun.io/blog/how-to-github-fork-branch-and-pull-request/"><i class="icon-share">&nbsp;</i>workflow</a>
+- <a href="https://gun.io/blog/how-to-github-fork-branch-and-pull-request/"><i class="icon-share">&nbsp;</i>workflow</a>

 which lowers the level of expertise for potential contributors to what seems the optimal threshold to divide signal from noise.

 Now, knowing how to use a version control system may not quite be the optimal threshold when trying to stipulate researchers to contribute to collaborative curation projects.
-But is should be safe to say
+But it should be safe to say
 <a href="http://blogs.biomedcentral.com/bmcblog/2013/02/28/version-control-for-scientific-research/"><i class="icon-share">&nbsp;</i>it's on its way</a>
 into the curriculum.